Kr00l/CTimer/README.md

 # CTimer
-VB CTimer class module with ITimer interface
+CTimer class module with ITimer interface

 This is a code-based timer object for generic use in VB6.